BranDougherty/brandougherty.github.io/site/content/implementing_deflate:_incomplete_and_oversubscribed_codes.md

         return -1;                      /* incomplete set */
 </code></pre>

-If you trigger either of these errors, you're likely making an error in calculating your bit lengths, or in writing them out to the file.
+If you trigger either of these errors, you've likely made a mistake in calculating your bit lengths, or in writing them out to the file.
 In my case, I made an off-by-one error when calculating `hlen`, and so I wrote out all code lengths except the last, resulting in an incomplete code.
 This is a point in favor of returning an error on incomplete codes!

-I would like to take this opportunity to say Mark Adler is a goated baller legend-man and without his consistent presence on StackOverflow, implementing deflate would have taken me much longer.
+To bring this article to a close, I would like to take this opportunity to say Mark Adler is a goated baller legend-man and without his consistent presence on StackOverflow, implementing deflate would have taken me much longer.